 Although the residents' plan was entirely consistent with the expectations of community partnership policy and fully (publicly) endorsed by the Secretary, the prospects of resident management and preservation of public housing on valuable property proved unpalatable to the authorities.
-Assertions by the residents of their self-management prerogatives were perceived by the authorities as insolence and defiance.
-As the residents of Allen Parkway Village became increasingly frustrated in their struggle to maintain a voice in the planning negotiations, it became necessary to redefine our role as their pro bono architectural advisors.
-What began for us as consultation within the clearly delineated parameters of professional service expanded to include wholesale advocacy of their cause.
-The next 2 years were spent researching existing policy, programs, and procedure, and lobbying in support of their model sustainable community concept.
+As the residents of Allen Parkway Village became increasingly frustrated in their struggle to maintain a voice in the planning negotiations, our role as their pro bono architectural advisors expanded to include advocating their cause, researching policy and procedure, and lobbying in support of their model sustainable community concept.
 Where existing public housing policy had failed, i.e. in responding to the real needs of program recipients and ultimately providing a way out of dependency, the Community Campus plan was determined to succeed.
-Design and technical assistance yielded to writing letters, attending press conferences, meeting with public servants, standing on picket lines, and rallying public support for the residents' plan.
+Design and technical consultation yielded to writing letters, attending press conferences, meeting with public servants, and rallying public support for the residents' plan.